Platinum-Saber/Infinite-Stack/Full Stack Development/Frontend Development/Untitled.md

-Creating a React frontend for your Node.js backend with an SQL database is a great choice.
+3Creating a React frontend for your Node.js backend with an SQL database is a great choice.
 Here's a step-by-step approach to get you started:

 1. Set up a new React project:
    Use Create React App (CRA) or Vite to bootstrap your React project.
 For example, with CRA: